smnookin/smnookin.github.io/_posts/2015-10-26-david-warren-randall.md

 Randall told The Tech, “[MIT students] feel that they’re struggling but don’t want to get help because they think their peers are doing fine.
 This isn’t the case at all though."
 He continues, "I think people need to know that they’re not alone.
 Above all, every MIT student should know that even at their worst weeks, they are all extraordinary.” {USE OWN QUOTE FROM INTERVIEW WITH HIM}

+{INSERT EXPLANATION THAT STUDENTS OFTEN WORK WITH RANDALL DURING THE WORST TIMES OF THEIR LIVES, CAUSING THEM TO VIEW HIM POORLY}

 And many students do agree that he means well.
 Barbara Duckworth, a junior at MIT, said "Overall, Dean Randall was really helpful.
 He responded to my calls when I was freaking out about getting back into MIT, and basically handled everything regarding teachers for the duration of my absence."

 Randall has experienced his own fair of struggles, allowing him to empathize with students as they take a very short break from their hectic schedules to sit down and chat with him about their crazy lives.
 He obtained his Bachelor’s degree in Psychology and Economics in 1996 from a private liberal arts college in upstate New York, followed with a two-year pre-doctoral internship at Brown University and a six-year course of study to finally receive his Ph.
 D. in Clinical Psychology.